vippsas/vipps-developers/common-topics/vipps-landing-page.md

 ---
-title: Vipps landing page
+title: Vipps MobilePay landing page
+sidebar_label: Vipps MobilePay landing page
 pagination_next: null
 pagination_prev: null
 ---

-# The Vipps landing page
+# Vipps MobilePay landing page

 The landing page is mandatory for payments initiated on a different device than the user's phone.
 It provides a consistent and recognizable user experience